Load lets you load data from several sources into your current session. Specifically, you can load data from:

 From an uploaded file, specify the types and formats of specific columns.
 Note that this is most useful when DataChat didn't infer the column type you expected or preferred.

-.xslx files that include sheets, you can use two optional utterance qualifiers to further specify which data to import.
+.xslx files that include sheets, you can use two optional qualifiers to further specify which data to import.
 Use the qualifiers separately or together:

 excluding the sheets <sheet name>